HostGator review: just cheap or cheap and reliable?

 Security – is HostGator secure?

 On the security front, HostGator tends to be on the basic side.
 You do get the ultimate essentials such as SSL and a server-level firewall.
-But be ready to break your piggy bank for other features.
+But be ready to break your piggy bank for any additional features.

 For starters, know that all plans include SSL certificates, which is always a plus.